-Skin Type V. Condition, Explained
+Skin Type v.
+Condition, Explained

-On the other hand, your skin condition is the state of your skin in the present moment—taking into account factors like weather, diet, stress, pollution, and response to skincare products.
+On the other hand, your skin condition is the state of your skin at the present moment—taking into account factors like weather, diet, stress, pollution, and response to skincare products.
 Skin conditions include dehydration, inflammation, hyperpigmentation, blackheads, breakouts, fine lines, rough texture, and loss of elasticity.

+If you're still unsure what your skin type is, book a facial and consult with an expert at your next treatment.
 Skin type and skin conditions are often conflated, which can cause you to over or under-treat what’s happening with your skin.